Emerson89/wp-ansible/README.md

 ## Used CentOS 7 ##

-# Move the directories / playbooks and / roles to the / etc / ansible directory, the installation was done on localhost and edit the hosts inventory file.

-#mv wp-emerson / roles wp-emerson / playbooks / etc / ansible
+# Edit inventory file, installation can be done on localhost.

 #vim hosts